 Modern synthetic materials, like nylon, spandex and polyester, help make sports bras lightweight and breathable.
 Those fibers also wick moisture to keep you from getting clammy when the mercury rises.

-Some sports bras zip up in the front, others clasp in the back.
+Some sports bras zip up in the front, others clasp in the back and many slip on over your head.
+Finding a comfortable sports bra after breast surgery is even more difficult.
 But even the most advanced fabrics, best support and strappiest look won't make up for a bra that doesn't fit.

 This guide will teach you how to measure yourself for a sports bra, explain different types of support and suggest the best sports bras for whatever activity you're getting into.